Yozzaxia1311/EntityLove/README.md

 **returns number**

 Checks if `e` and any entity in `table` are colliding, then returns the number of colliding entities. `e` will be offset by `ox` and `oy`, if provided.
 This function will ignore checks between `e` and itself.
+For performance reasons, this function expects `table` to be an array.

 ---